| View previous topic :: View next topic |

 Very different, considering that much of social justice is nothing more than theft. | I think the point he's making is that the definition for 'social justice' is at odds with the definition of 'justice'. |

 Yeah tyler, I figured that all by myself.
-Senility has yet to rear it's ugly head. _________________ I am not young enough to know everything.
+Senility has yet to rear it's ugly head. _________________ I like babies.
+They keep secrets.

 |